Murphy's War: Production

 Filming began on 23 February 1970 and was completed with location shooting in Malta on 5 July.
-Filming occurred at locations in the regions of Puerto Ordaz and Castillos de Guayana on the Orinoco River in Venezuela, and on set at Pinewood Studios, Iver Heath and Twickenham Film Studios, Middlesex, England.
+Filming occurred at locations in the regions of Puerto Ordaz and Castillos de Guayana on the Orinoco River in Venezuela and on set at Pinewood Studios, Iver Heath and Twickenham Film Studios, Middlesex, England.
 Deeley described the shoot as the toughest of his career, which led to the breakup of his partnership with Yates, with whom he had made several films.

 For the scenes filmed in Malta that depict the burning of the merchant ship, O'Toole swam through water afire with oil and with explosives detonating all around him.
 He later said: "I used to do all my own stunts when I first started.
 I made it a principle.
 Everything in Lawrence of Arabia I did myself.
 But after suffering a paralyzed hand, a bad back, broken ankle and countless knocks, I decided never again.
 It was stupid.
 Films employ stunt men (for a reason!).
 They can do these things far better than I. I refused to do any more stunts.
 [Then] I thought, well, just one more time.
 So I talked myself into it.
 In Venezuela I even fly a seaplane.
 If you want to see a picture of sheer terror have a look at the shots of me when I first fly that seaplane."

-Deeley viewed the film as an action adventure, and says he wanted O'Toole's character to live at the end of the film but Yates insisted he die and to make the film more of an anti-war statement.
+Deeley viewed the film as an action adventure and says he wanted Murphy to live at the end of the film but Yates insisted he die and to make the film more of an anti-war statement.
 Several of the sequences were photographed by cinematographer Douglas Slocombe, including the scenes with Murphy piloting the floatplane and the visuals along the Orinoco River.
 Especially notable is an airborne shot of a flock of scarlet ibises in flight along the shore of the river during the closing credits.
 For the extensive flying scene with many shots of the floatplane stalling and veering sharply to avoid obstacles, a camera was strapped to the wing of the aircraft.
 Several Peace Corps volunteers serving in towns near the Orinoco River were recruited to play Nazi submariners.
 The volunteers donated their daily wages to the Venezuelan school districts or other organizations with which they were working.